 - Introduced by Timothy Herbert in scaphoid fractures

-- Screw has different pitch at either ends.
+- The screw has a different pitch at either end.

 - Cannulated screws – These have a canal drilled through their core allowing a guide wire to be placed.
 Tapping and screw insertion is carried out over the guide wire.

 The only disadvantage is that cannulated screws are marginally weaker than solid ones, but in standard sizes, this is not a serious problem.

 - Do not interfere with MRI.

 - Higher risk of screw failure during insertion.